panosc-portal/helm-charts/account-service/README.md

 idp.clientId | Client id referenced in your Identity Provider to use for the Account Service |
 idp.loginField | Field in your Identity Provider used for login |
-idp.attributeProviderFile | File containing attribute for the Identity Provider defaultRoleId | Id of the role used for the default user | 1 nodeSelector| Node labels for pod assignment| {}
+idp.attributeProviderFile | File containing attribute for the Identity Provider idp.attributeProviderConfigMap | ConfigMap name containing attribute for the Identity Provider defaultRoleId | Id of the role used for the default user | 1 nodeSelector| Node labels for pod assignment| {}
 tolerations|Toleration labels for pod assignment| []